Introduction: Nuisance Raccoon Trapping

 Raccoons are attracted to just about anything edible.
 However there are certain types of baits and lures that are especially effective on them, including anything sweet or fishy smelling.
-Here is an example of one of my bait mixtures, in this Instructable here: Home-Made Raccoon Bait
+Pet kibbles, cereals and fish oils work great.

 After setting your traps with your choice of bait, the next step now is to simply leave it be and let the raccoon find it during the night.
 Sometimes, if you're bait is attractive enough, you can even catch more than one raccoon in a cage!

 Step 3: Safe and Proper Handling of Raccoons